WuOmicsLab/ReProMSig/README.md

 - Risk assessment for single patient using a developed biomarker is provided for research purpose.

-This repository hosts source codes of ReProMSig analysis pipeline, which can be used for local analysis.
+This repository hosts source code of ReProMSig analysis pipeline, which can be used for local analysis.
 The generated signature models could also be uploaded to the [ReProMSig web server](https://omics.bjcancer.org/prognosis/) for sharing to public.

 ## Installation